maintainerati/site/content/core-team.md

 ## Alexia Maddox
 ### KP: Oceania [2019]
-[Alexia Maddox](https://github.com/alexiamaddox) is a digital sociologist specialising in the social impacts of the internet, online communities, social change and research methods.
-Her current research topics include cryptography, cryptocurrencies and blockchain, and applications of AI and machine learning to 3D modelling of social change processes.
-Alexia collaborates on engagement with digital communities and creative research practice, including interactive installations, to playfully engage people with the social problems of our times.
+[Alexia Maddox](https://github.com/alexiamaddox) is a sociologist passionate about working with digital cultures who are using and creating emerging technologies to support forms of social change and resistance.
+Her role is to support the development of meaningful insights from data collected for the project.

 ## Erin Taylor
 ### CL: KP [2019]